elghayatesalma/Tidy/reports/reportWeek7.md

 ## Goals from a week ago:
-- Complete CI setup
+- Complete Beta release
-- Learn firebase and how to set it up for the main project
-- Setup Android Studio project with some basic template screens
+- Implement navigation between all currently developed screens
 ## Short term:
 **All**
-- Finished Testing and CI Assignment (5/5)
+- Work on documentation assignement
 - Meet over the course of the week to discuss progress

 **Frontend**
 - Implement navigation between all currently developed screens sometime before the end of this week
-- Work on assigned parts over the course of the week according to the schedule.
+- Work on the rest of the assigned parts over the course of the week according to the schedule.

 **Backend**
-- We plan on meeting and creating the foundation for the backend later this week, then splitting off and working on independent portions through next week
+- We plan on meeting and working on the remaining parts of the backend later this week, then splitting off and working on independent portions through next week

 ## Long term:
 **All**
-- Start connecting the frontend and backend sometime soon
+- Connecting the frontend and backend
-- Beta release
+- Final release

 **Frontend**
-- Add some content to our All Chores and My Chores screens by 5/12
+- Add setup screen.
+- polish user and login/sign-up screen

 **Backend**
 - Have a functioning datapath from the database to the front end